SMS Leitha: 1919

-After the Austro-Hungarian monarchy had lost World War I, its naval fleet had to be demobilized.
+After the Austro-Hungarian Empire had lost World War I, its naval fleet had to be demobilized.
 Yet, the short-term Soviet Republic in Hungary in 1919, urged the reinstatement of the Danube fleet, therefore the vessel, by that time renamed Lajta was deployed once more.
 In this period, she fought against the Czech interventionist troops between Komárom and Esztergom.
 In the same year in June, Lajta and her sister ship, Maros took an active part in the so-called "monitor-revolt", named after these monitors taking part in it, which was one of the first anti-communist rebellions in the world.
 A military takeover was to be organized in Budapest as a demonstration against the current communist dictatorship, and a very important part would have been naval support from the Danube.
 When the monitors appeared on the river, they hoisted the red-white-green national flag, instead of the Soviet red one.
 People welcomed them, but the revolt was soon suppressed by Hungarian communist forces.
 During the "monitor-revolt", Captain László Csicsery died on board Lajta.